Gáspár Miklós Tamás

-Gáspár Miklós Tamás (Tamás Gáspár Miklós; 28 November 1948 – 15 January 2023), often referred to as TGM, was a Romanian-born Hungarian political philosopher and public intellectual, influenced by Marxism and libertarian socialism.
+Gáspár Miklós Tamás (Tamás Gáspár Miklós; 28 November 1948 – 15 January 2023), often referred to as TGM, was a Transylvanian-born Hungarian political philosopher and public intellectual, influenced by Marxism and libertarian socialism.
 He was a contributor to online newspaper Mérce and to OpenDemocracy, where he wrote primarily about political and aesthetic questions.
-He was the father of British poet and writer Rebecca Tamás.
+He was the father of Hungarian-British poet and writer Rebecca Tamás.

 Biography

-Gáspár Miklós Tamás was born in today's Cluj, Romania, but emigrated to Budapest, Hungary, in 1978, where he lived for much of his life.
+Gáspár Miklós Tamás was born in today's Cluj, Romania.
+He emigrated to Budapest, Hungary, in 1978, after being harassed by the Securitate.
 His mother was Jewish and escaped being deported to Auschwitz because she was imprisoned for being a communist.
 As a dissident at the end of the state socialist period, he was initially a libertarian socialist.
 While in contact with libertarian authors, his perspective was distinct from the Budapest School, a major school of thought in Hungarian Neo-Marxism.
 He was also a member of the informal group called the "democratic opposition".

 From 1986 to 1988, he taught in the U.S., Britain, and France, and also continued his studies at Oxford University.
 At the beginning of the post-socialist era in 1989, he became committed to a liberal program, and was a leader of the Alliance of Free Democrats (SZDSZ).
 As a representative of the party, he was a member of the Hungarian Parliament from 1989 to 1994, and served the party's president through 1994, departing the party in 2000.
 He was a prominent democratic opponent of the Hungarian government under János Kádár and Viktor Orbán.
 He became the Green Left's president in 2010.